mhmtbyzgl/Basic_JavaScript_RoadMap/asynchronous_javaScript.md

 ## How Can We Use Asynchronous JavaScript?

-Asynchronous operations in JavaScript are typically managed as follows:
+Asynchronous operations in JavaScript are typically managed using callbacks, promises, or more recently, async/await syntax.

-- callbacks,
-- promises or
-- async/await.

----

 - **Callbacks:** Functions passed as arguments to other functions, executed after the completion of a particular task.
 This approach can lead to callback hell, where nested callbacks make code hard to read and maintain.